lse-st445/lse-st445.github.io/index.md

 ### Assessment

-Project assignment (80%) and continuous assessment in weeks 3, 5, 8, 10 (5% each).
-Students will be expected to produce 10 problem sets in the AT.
+Project assignment (80%) and continuous (summative) assessment in weeks 3, 5, 8, 10 (5% each).
+Students will be expected to produce a total of 10 problem sets (formative and summative).

 We will use GitHub classroom to manage our homeworks.
-Please find the instruction [here](https://github.com/lse-st445/lectures2021/blob/master/Week1/User-Friendly%20Guide%20for%20Submitting%20HW1.md).
+Please find the instruction [here](https://github.com/lse-st445/lectures2023/blob/master/Week1/User-Friendly%20Guide%20for%20Submitting%20HW1.md).

 | **Week** | **Topic**                            | **Week** | **Topic**      |
 |:----------:|:--------------------------------------|:----:|:----|